Texas vs. Miami (FL) Predictions & Picks - NCAA Tournament Elite Eight

 Texas Performance Insights

 - The 32 rebounds per game Texas averages rank 163rd in college basketball.
-Its opponents pull down 31 per outing.
+Its opponents record 31 per outing.

-- Texas knocks down 7.1 three-pointers per game (210th in college basketball) compared to its opponents' 6.4.
+- Texas connects on 7.1 three-pointers per game (210th in college basketball) compared to its opponents' 6.4.
 It shoots 34.4% from deep while its opponents hit 32.5% from long range.

-- Texas has typically won the turnover battle this season, committing 10.9 per game (83rd in college basketball action) while forcing 15 (22nd in college basketball).
+- Texas has committed 10.9 turnovers per game (83rd in college basketball action), 4.1 fewer than the 15 it forces on average (22nd in college basketball).

 Miami (FL) Performance Insights

-- The Hurricanes outscore opponents by 7.7 points per game (posting 79.4 points per game, 21st in college basketball, and giving up 71.7 per outing, 232nd in college basketball) and have a +270 scoring differential.
+- The Hurricanes outscore opponents by 7.7 points per game (posting 79.4 points per game, 21st in college basketball, and conceding 71.7 per outing, 232nd in college basketball) and have a +270 scoring differential.

-- Miami (FL) wins the rebound battle by 3.2 boards on average.
-It records 32.5 rebounds per game, 126th in college basketball, while its opponents pull down 29.3.
+- Miami (FL) grabs 32.5 rebounds per game (126th in college basketball) while allowing 29.3 per contest to opponents.
+It outrebounds opponents by 3.2 boards per game.

 - Miami (FL) knocks down 7.7 three-pointers per game (134th in college basketball), while its opponents have made 7.6 on average.